Work permits for au pairs

 - have a valid passport (if your passport will expire soon, you should renew it since you cannot get a permit for longer than the validity of your passport)

 - be between 18 and 30 years old

-- have a written offer of work from a family in Sweden where it states that you will work with light household work for a maximum of 25 hours per week (the time for household work and studies may not together exceed 40 hours per week)
+- have an agreement on work from a family in Sweden where it states that you will work with light household work for a maximum of 25 hours per week (the time for household work and studies may not together exceed 40 hours per week)